 TripCheck Mobile and 511

-No. TripCheck Mobile was created long before the IPhone and it was design to work universally on all different types of handheld devices.
+No. TripCheck Mobile (Low Bandwidth) was created long before the IPhone and it was design to work universally on all different types of handheld devices.
 Some private developers have created such "Apps" but they are not affiliated with TripCheck or the Oregon Department of Transportation.

 Under Road Conditions and Incidents, the highway I want information about is not listed.

 TripCheck Mobile only lists highways when there are adverse conditions or an incident to report.
 If there is no incident or adverse conditions reported on a particular highway, then you will not see a listing for that highway.